ccodwg/CovidTimelineCanada/README.md

 - value: The cumulative value (e.g., cumulative number of cases, number of active hospitalizations)
 - value_daily: The daily value (e.g., daily number of cases, change in the number of active hospitalizations)

+## Citation and terms of use

+Datasets in our repository are provided under the [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Software and scripts in our repository are provided under the [MIT license](https://opensource.org/licenses/MIT).

+Please see [our license file](https://github.com/ccodwg/CovidTimelineCanada/blob/main/LICENSE.md) for a full list of acknowledgements of data sources used in this repository as well as copies of the aforementioned licenses.

+We recommend using the citation below:

+Berry, I., O’Neill, M., Sturrock, S. L., Wright, J. E., Acharya, K., Brankston, G., Harish, V., Kornas, K., Maani, N., Naganathan, T., Obress, L., Rossi, T., Simmons, A. E., Van Camp, M., Xie, X., Tuite, A. R., Greer, A. L., Fisman, D. N., & Soucy, J.-P. R. (2021).
+A sub-national real-time epidemiological and vaccination database for the COVID-19 pandemic in Canada.
+Scientific Data, 8(1). doi: [https://doi.org/10.1038/s41597-021-00955-2](https://doi.org/10.1038/s41597-021-00955-2)

+Previously, we recommended the following citation:

+Berry, I., Soucy, J.-P. R., Tuite, A., & Fisman, D. (2020).
+Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
+Canadian Medical Association Journal, 192(15), E420. doi: [https://doi.org/10.1503/cmaj.75262](https://doi.org/10.1503/cmaj.75262)

 ## Contributing

 To contribute to this project, please refer to the ongoing discussions in the issues board or open up a new one.
 We need help identifying the best data sources for each value and harmonizing them into a single dataset.
 Please add new data sources to the [wiki page](https://github.com/ccodwg/CovidTimelineCanada/wiki/List-of-data-sources).